How Do You Get HIV or AIDS?

 HIV is not spread easily.
 Only certain body fluids from a person who has HIV can transmit HIV:

 - Semen (cum)

 - Breast milk

-Less commonly, HIV may be spread by:
+Less commonly, HIV may be spread:

 - Being bitten by a person with HIV.
 Each of the very small number of documented cases has involved severe trauma with extensive tissue damage and the presence of blood.
 There is no risk of transmission if the skin is not broken.

 - Contact between broken skin, wounds, or mucous membranes and HIV-infected blood or blood-contaminated body fluids.
-These reports have also been extremely rare.

-HIV is NOT spread by:
+HIV is NOT spread by…

 - Air or water

 - Saliva, tears, or sweat that is not mixed with the blood of an HIV-positive person